rider-rebooted/win_brenda_installer/README.md

 It assumes you already have s3 project and frame buckets set up and ready to go (this can be done from the AWS website).

-Tested on Windows 8.1 and Windowws 10
+Tested on Windows 8.1 and Windows 10